g4eml/Langstone-V3/README.md

 - Find the IP address of your Raspberry Pi by looking at your internet router or by using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address

-- From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to the IP address that you noted earlier.
+- From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to open an SSH login to the IP address that you noted earlier.
 You will get a Security warning the first time you try; this is normal.

 - Log in (user: pi, password: raspberry) then cut and paste the following code in, one line at a time: